Jack Murray (film editor)

-Jack Murray (May 31, 1900 – February 7, 1961) was an American film editor with about 55 feature film credits between 1929 and 1961.
+Jack Murray (born John Wyncoupe Murray, Jr; May 31, 1900 – February 7, 1961) was an American film editor with about 55 feature film credits between 1929 and 1961.
 Fifteen of these films were with the director John Ford.
 Their credited collaborations commenced with The Prisoner of Shark Island (1936), which was produced when both men were working at the 20th Century Fox studio.
 It encompassed such well-known films as The Quiet Man (1952) and The Searchers (1956), and ended only with Murray's death in 1961.

 Biography

 Born to John Wyncoup Murray Sr. and Lois Grier, Murray was raised in Georgia.
 His parents divorced when he was young, and he and his brother Clark followed their mother out to Los Angeles, where she was working as a screenwriter along with her second husband, Arthur J. Zellner (future publicity chief at MGM).
 Clark Grier Murray became an assistant director.

 From 1929 to 1939, Murray had more than 30 feature film credits for the 20th Century-Fox film studio and its predecessors.
 Among his credits are Will Rogers' final film, In Old Kentucky (1935), and two films starring Shirley Temple (Curly Top (1935) and Poor Little Rich Girl (1936)).
 In addition to Ford, in this period Murray edited films directed by Irving Cummings, H. Bruce Humberstone, and George Marshall, among others.

 After 1939, there are no further feature films crediting Murray until 1947, when he edited a second film with Ford, The Fugitive (1947).
 This was also the first film produced following the reorganization of Ford's independent production company, Argosy Pictures, which Ford and his partners created to gain more independence of the major studios that controlled most film production in that era.
 Tag Gallagher notes that, while the film was a disastrous start for Argosy, "in terms of composition, lighting and editing, The Fugitive may be among the most enjoyable pictures."
 Murray's collaboration with Ford continued through seven more films from Argosy Pictures, which folded after producing The Sun Shines Bright (1953).
 After The Sun Shines Bright, Murray edited six additional films with Ford.

 For his studio films after 1947, Ford worked with other editors as well as with Murray.
 Thus What Price Glory?
 (1952) was produced at 20th Century Fox and was edited by Dorothy Spencer, who had previously edited Ford's Stagecoach (1939) and My Darling Clementine (1946).
 Murray edited Mister Roberts (1955), which was produced by Warner Bros.
 Murray also occasionally edited with other directors in this period (cf. Tarzan's Peril (1951), The Steel Claw (1961)).
 Murray's last film with Ford was Two Rode Together (1961); Murray died in 1961.
 Otho Lovering edited the majority of Ford's films after Murray's death.